mit-dci/lit/lndc/README.md

-brontide
+lndc
 ==========

-The brontide package implements a secure crypto messaging protocol based off of the [Noise Protocol Framework](http://noiseprotocol.org/noise.html).
+The lndc package implements a secure crypto messaging protocol based off of the [Noise Protocol Framework](http://noiseprotocol.org/noise.html).
 The package exposes the raw state machine that handles the handshake and subsequent message encryption/decryption scheme.
 Additionally, the package exposes a